Pair-Dependent Drift of Kerr Neighboring-Overtone Gap Minima

-\textbf{\em Introduction.} Quasinormal modes play a central role in black-hole perturbation theory, ringdown physics, and black-hole spectroscopy\cite{ChandrasekharDetweiler1975,Chandrasekhar1985,BertiCardosoStarinets2009,BertiEtAl2016KerrSpectroscopy,BertiEtAl2025Spectroscopy}.
+\textbf{\em Introduction.} Quasinormal modes play a central role in black-hole perturbation theory, ringdown physics, and black-hole spectroscopy~\cite{ChandrasekharDetweiler1975,Chandrasekhar1985,BertiCardosoStarinets2009,BertiEtAl2016KerrSpectroscopy,BertiEtAl2025Spectroscopy}.
 In the Kerr case, the QNM spectrum is also known to exhibit rich structure.
-Examples include branching and bifurcation near extremality, resonant-frequency patterns in rapidly rotating black holes, resonant excitation, nontrivial excitation factors, eigenvalue repulsion, and exceptional-point-related behavior\cite{YangEtAl2013,YangEtAl2013b,Cardoso2004Rapid,Hod2011NearExtremal,Motohashi2025,YangBertiFranchini2025,LoSabaniCardoso2025,DiasEtAl2022,CavalcanteEtAl2024PRL,CavalcanteEtAl2024PRD,SantosEtAl2026}.
+Examples include branching and bifurcation near extremality, resonant-frequency patterns in rapidly rotating black holes, resonant excitation, nontrivial excitation factors, eigenvalue repulsion, and exceptional-point-related behavior~\cite{YangEtAl2013,YangEtAl2013b,Cardoso2004Rapid,Hod2011NearExtremal,Motohashi2025,YangBertiFranchini2025,LoSabaniCardoso2025,DiasEtAl2022,CavalcanteEtAl2024PRL,CavalcanteEtAl2024PRD,SantosEtAl2026}.
 For broader exceptional-point physics beyond the immediate Kerr setting, see also Ref.~\cite{Heiss2012}.
-Numerical-relativity analyses further show that overtones can matter already near the peak strain amplitude\cite{LondonEtAl2014,BhagwatEtAl2018StartTime,GieslerEtAl2019,Bhagwat2020}.
-Excitation studies suggest that, at intermediate and high spins, several higher overtones can be efficiently excited, while some exhibit anomalous behavior close to extremality\cite{BertiCardoso2006,DorbandEtAl2006,ZhangBertiCardoso2013,Oshita2021,OshitaCardoso2024,LoSabaniCardoso2025}.
-These results motivate looking for local organizing principles in the complex-frequency plane, beyond treating the spectrum as a set of isolated scalar gaps; see also Ref.~\cite{JaramilloPanossoMacedoAlSheikh2021}.
+Numerical-relativity analyses further show that overtones can matter already near the peak strain amplitude~\cite{LondonEtAl2014,BhagwatEtAl2018StartTime,GieslerEtAl2019,Bhagwat2020}.
+Excitation studies suggest that, at intermediate and high spins, several higher overtones can be efficiently excited, while some exhibit anomalous behavior close to extremality~\cite{BertiCardoso2006,DorbandEtAl2006,ZhangBertiCardoso2013,Oshita2021,OshitaCardoso2024,LoSabaniCardoso2025}.
+These results motivate local organizing principles in the complex-frequency plane rather than treating the spectrum as isolated scalar gaps; see also Ref.~\cite{JaramilloPanossoMacedoAlSheikh2021}.

-What is still missing is a direct description of how \emph{neighboring overtones} approach and separate as the Kerr spin varies, when each overtone is continuously tracked and its label is held fixed along the scan\cite{Motohashi2025,YangBertiFranchini2025,LoSabaniCardoso2025,YangEtAl2013,YangEtAl2013b}.
-In this paper we therefore study a raw neighboring-overtone quantity: the complex-frequency separation between two adjacent overtones along a one-parameter scan in \(a\).
-We find a robust and simple-to-state phenomenon.
-Different neighboring pairs develop clear interior minima at different spins, even within the same \((s,\ell,m)\) sector.
-The central problem is to identify what sets these minima and why their locations drift from pair to pair.
+Less direct, however, is how \emph{neighboring overtones} approach and separate under varying Kerr spin when each mode is continuously tracked at fixed overtone label~\cite{Motohashi2025,YangBertiFranchini2025,LoSabaniCardoso2025,YangEtAl2013,YangEtAl2013b}.
+Accordingly, we study the raw complex-frequency separation between adjacent overtones along a one-parameter scan in \(a\).
+A clear pattern emerges: different neighboring pairs develop interior minima at different spins, even within one \((s,\ell,m)\) sector.
+The task is to identify what sets these minima and why their locations drift between pairs.